General Questions

 Bushwalking does have inherent dangers and walkers participate at their own risk.

-We have an age limit of 18 years and over however we have Family Friendly walks and Family Adventures in the school holidays.
+We operate dedicated Family Friendly walks and Family Adventures in the school holidays.

 We don’t have an upper age limit however may ask for medical clearance from your doctor.

 There is very minimal phone reception throughout the region.
 All camps have Wi-Fi in the main lodge and you can generally make calls over Wi-Fi on your phone.
+Given the remote locations Wi-Fi can be patchy.

 While on trail we ask all guests to switch their phone to flight mode that we aren’t interrupted by the odd call or text when we get a moment of service.
 This allows all guests to switch off and immerse themselves into nature.